 No. We do not replace the barley malt we use for our other beers with rice, quinoa, sorghum, buckwheat or any other grains.

 While the beer in the keg is the same as the beer in the bottles, there is always the chance that it could mix with previously served beers in the lines of the draft system and, thus, become intermingled with beer containing gluten.
-To be safe and ensure the health of those with greater gluten sensitivity, we similarly do not make the gluten-reduced claim for Stone Delicious IPA served from draft systems and growler fill stations at Stone-operated facilities.
-It is best to purchase Stone Delicious IPA in bottles if you are gluten sensitive.
+To be safe and ensure the health of those with greater gluten sensitivity, we similarly do not make the gluten-reduced claim for Stone Delicious IPA or Stone Features & Benefits IPA served from draft systems and growler fill stations at Stone-operated facilities.
+It is best to purchase our gluten-reduced beers in bottles or cans if you are gluten sensitive.

 Enjoy by dates are printed on the neck of each bottle, and julian dates are laser engraved or printed near the bottom of the bottle.
 Note that bottles coming out of our Richmond brewery and our Escondido brewery are slightly different, and help identify where that beer came from.
 Julian dates can be difficult to see, so it may be helpful to look at the bottle under a light or shining a light through the bottle.